3060 N Arlington Hts Rd, Arlington Hts, IL 60004

 Outside of work, she likes spending time with her husband and Tucker, their Boxer/Bulldog.
 Kim has a passion for medical humanitarian work and has been on seven different trips to Africa, Central and South America.
 She also enjoys camping and the outdoors.
 Professional memberships include: The American Academy of Physician Assistants and the Society of Dermatology Physician Assistants.

 More information on Physician Assistants can be found at www.aapa.org.

 Our General Dermatology Unit Support Staff

 Leone Dermatology Center is proud of its General Dermatology unit support staff, which is always available to assist you.
-Our staff members include Mickey, Mary, Toni, Brigid, Betty, Linda, Marlene, Kathy, Marlene, Kim, Jessica, Gayla, Martha, Kay, Maija, Karen, Jamie, Kathy, Natalie, Julianna, Brittane, Leann, Susan, Nancy, Dan, Cindy, Maryann, Nicole and Evelina.
+Our staff members include Mickey, Mary, Toni, Brigid, Betty, Linda, Marlene, Kathy, Marlene, Kim, Jessica, Gayla, Martha, Kay, Maija, Karen, Jamie, Kathy, Natalie, Julianna, Brittane, Leann, Susan, Nancy, Dan, Cindy, Maryann, Nicole, Evelina and Katie.